tnsgh9603/tnsgh9603/README.md

 * KPU, CE, junior.

+* A beginner who wants to be a machine engineer.
 * I am interested in PS, ML.

-* A beginner who wants to be a machine engineer.
+* I like to apply what I have learned to real life.

 # Skills